-The proposed rule changes apply to all applicants and licensees, regardless of size or geographic location.
+The proposed rules apply to all applicants and licensees, regardless of size or geographic location.
 Therefore, exempting or setting lesser compliance standards for small businesses could create a potential threat to health and safety of the state of Michigan.

 27. Describe whether and how the agency has involved small businesses in the development of the proposed rules.

-Workgroups were conducted that were comprised with varying levels of business owners, from small or large businesses and members of the public and they made recommendations to the Agency.
+The agency worked with the Medical Marihuana Licensing Board (Board) in the development of the proposed rules.
+Workgroups were also conducted that were comprised with varying levels of business owners, from small or large businesses and members of the public and they made recommendations to the Board.
 Small businesses were not exclusively included or excluded by the very nature of being a small business.